ryecarrigan/terraform-demo/README.md

 Note: for this demo, the images for the web application are pre-built and will be pulled from [Docker Hub](https://hub.docker.com/u/rypcarr).

-Create a `terraform.tfvars` file from a copy of `terraform.tfvars.example` and set the values as desired.
-As with local testing above, the database values will both be used to initialize the database and be provided to the backend application for its connection to the new database.
+Run `make env` to create a file called `terraform.tfvars` from a copy of `terraform.tfvars.example`.
+Set the values as desired.
+As with local testing from before, the database values will both be used to initialize the database and be provided to the backend application for its connection to the new database.

 Run `make plan` to create an execution plan from the Terraform configuration.
 When ready to launch, run `make deploy` to begin.
 (While all instances in the